vikramnitin9/tackle-data-gravity-insights/README.md

 | With CARGO |        0.949 |   1     |   0.99  | 1     | 0.971          |
 +------------+--------------+---------+---------+-------+----------------+
 ```
 If this is plotted as a bar graph, it will give Figure 7.
+Note that the exact numbers might be slightly different from those in the paper because of randomness, but the relative ranking of the different methods and our research conclusions will remain unchanged.

 #### RQ3 - Performance on Architectural Metrics